Snooker world rankings: Provisional rankings

+History

 Prior to the introduction of the world rankings, the previous year's winner and runner-up were allocated the top seedings in the World Championship, held annually.
 As more tournaments were added to the calendar and more players joined the circuit in the 1970s, it became increasingly necessary to seed the tournaments, precipitating the "Order of Merit" for the 1975–76 season.
 The system was very basic, with seedings based on the results of the last three World Championships, and rankings were formally introduced in 1976 after the World Championship for the 1976–77 season using the same criteria.
 By the 1982–83 season many more tournaments were being contested, and it seemed reasonable to take those results into consideration too.
 The Professional Players Tournament and International Open were awarded ranking status, working on the same system; the Classic carried ranking points from the 1983–84 season, the UK Championship and British Open from 1984–85.
 The revised system was now based on only the two previous seasons, and updated annually after the World Championship.
-While the ranking point allocations have undergone modifications down the years the basic system remained the same up until the 2009–10 season.
-For the 2010–11 season, the system was revised to incorporate ranking updates after every tournament—instead of once a season—in an effort to make the rankings more reflective of current form.
-The current system utilises a two-year "rolling" format where points from tournaments in the current season replace the points from corresponding tournaments of two seasons ago.
+While the ranking point allocations have undergone modifications down the years, up until the 2009–10 season the rankings were still updated only once annually following the World Snooker Championship.

-Seedings

-The seedings for tournaments change from tournament to tournament: the defending champion is allocated the top seed followed by the reigning world champion and the remaining seeds are taken from a "seeding list".
-When the official rankings were only calculated once a year the seedings for tournaments—with the exception of the top two seeds—followed the official rankings.
-Players and pundits closely tracked the ranking points earned during a season; the "provisional rankings" (which had no official status in the game) were the rankings based on the ranking points accumulated in the previous season, combined with those accumulated thus far in the current season, and as the season progressed they converged on the official rankings for the following season.
-The provisional rankings gave an indication of a player's form, and as the season approached its dénouement, the provisional rankings would become a source of tension as the battle for the number one spot, top 16 places, and tour qualification intensified.
-The introduction of the rolling rankings in 2010 facilitated updates to the seeding list throughout the season.
-Various "cut-off" points are selected at convenient stages during the season where the rankings are "frozen" and used as seedings for the next few tournaments, until the next revision.